“Customer journey” is a term frequently used by marketing folk, but what does it really mean?

 Why do customer journeys matter?
-Because if you don’t know what drives customers to make purchases, how can you fine-tune your brand experience and marketing messages?
-Also, if you don’t know where they start when researching a purchase, how can you be among the first to reach them>
+Because if you don’t know what drives customers to make a purchase, how can you fine-tune your brand experience and marketing messages?
+Also, if you don’t know where customers start when researching a purchase, how can you be among the first to reach them?

 Basically, if you don’t understand customer journeys, you’re planning in the dark.

 You shouldn’t be relying on guesswork when selecting marketing and sales channels or allocating media and advertising spend – these decisions should be based on hard data.

 The good news is, it’s easy to collect this data and get the brand intelligence you need to make decisions that lead to growth by going direct to consumers.

 In this guide, we’re going to look at what you need to know and exactly how to obtain this intelligence, so you can win more customers, maximise your brand’s market share and grow revenues.

 To begin, we examine the four-phase customer journey for one-off, larger or more considered purchases (FMCG will be dealt with in the second half of this guide).

 Part 1: The considered purchase

 A customer journey actually starts long before a consumer even thinks about making a purchase.
 The exposure they’ve had to brands; what they’ve seen on the TV and in the press, what their friends, family and colleagues have said about brands and their previous experience with brands, will all be in their subconscious.